 Even if you have written out your wishes for your estate, it may not be considered legally binding if it does not meet certain requirements under Michigan law.

 If you have written out your wishes, do not assume these will be treated the same as a valid will.
-Contact our Michigan estate planning lawyers today to help you write a legally binding will for your estate.
+Contact our Michigan wills lawyers today to help you write a legally binding will for your estate.

 Different Types of Wills